 Others drew unfavourable comparisons with Public Image Limited.
-One can only wonder how different things might have been had Dirty Disco been chosen as the first single, and released with greater speed by Factory, since the group had been playing this driving, Krautrock-y dance track as early as July 1979.
-On the vexed PiL question, Factory director Tony Wilson was quick to jump to the defence of Section 25 in March 1980, after the editors of City Fun declared that SXXV, Ratio and Joy Division all sounded alike.
+One can only wonder how different things might have been had Dirty Disco been chosen as the first single, and released with greater speed by Factory.
+The group had, after all, been playing this driving, Krautrock-y dance track as early as July 1979.
+On the vexed PiL question, Factory director Tony Wilson was quick to jump to their defence in March 1980, after the editors of City Fun declared that SXXV, Ratio and Joy Division all sounded far too similar.
 "Section 25, for starters, are nothing like ACR or the JDs.
 If they have any similarity problems it is with Public Image and Public Image alone.
 The b-side of their new single is unfortunately reminiscent of certain aspects of Metal Box; unfortunate for them since it was recorded at Cargo Rochdale in September '79, and Metal Box was [released] in November '79.
 A more melodic vocal pattern, and a different approach to the guitar drone overdubs between Levine and Section 25 nevertheless allow Section 25 ample creativity space in which to work.
 They remain more original than 99 per cent of other bands (100 per cent of other London bands), and certainly they don't sound anything like the two to which they are belied by false compare."

-Only in December 1980 was FAC 18 sensibly re-pressed in 12" format, with improved sound quality.
+In December 1980 FAC 18 was sensibly re-pressed in 12" format, with improved sound quality.
 The new edition appeared in a trio of different sleeves (all 'horrendous' in the opinion of Wilson), each graced with a photograph of three different girls: Angela Cassidy, Jenny Ross and Julie Waddington.
 Angela (later to join the band herself) was the brothers' sister, while Jenny and Julie were girlfriends to Larry and Paul respectively.

 Even with their single finally available, the London press remained largely hostile to Section 25.
 The band again shared a London bill with ACR and Blurt in August 1980, this time at the Music Machine.
 For Sounds, Nick Tester complained: "Whatever happened to serious fun?
 The stint of closet austerity was opened by Section 25, whose droning rhythms are obsessively relentless.
 A bassist faces the drummer while a guitarist, standing sideways, defaces both with occasionally reckless stabs of rusty treble.
 It's no comforting mixture, but neither is it as confrontational as they think.
 They suffer from a massive overdose of PiL and are dryly uninspiring.
 The chances they take are limited."

-In truth, early live performances by Section 25 tended to be static and austere, and with few records available to counteract a generally negative press, Section 25's relative ubiquity in 1980 was perhaps both a blessing and a curse.
-Furthermore the late Ian Curtis was no longer around to set about hecklers and critics with his fists, as at a Factory New Year party in 1979.
-Nevertheless, the turnaround began that summer with two new tracks which marked the group's first substantial collaboration with producer Martin Hannett.
+In truth, early live performances by Section 25 inclined toward the static and austere, and with few records available to counteract a generally negative press, Section 25's relative ubiquity on the gig circuit in 1980 was perhaps both a blessing and a curse.
+Furthermore the late Ian Curtis was no longer around to set about hecklers and critics with his fists, as at a Factory New Year's Eve party in 1979.

 In October and November of 1980 a Factory package tour featuring A Certain Ratio and Section 25 traversed mainland Europe.
 The trip included dates in Eindhoven, Rotterdam, Dan Haag, Amsterdam, Brussels and Berlin.
 ACR and SXXV were joined by Vini Reilly for three of the eight dates, and by The Names in Brussels.
 An insightful essay by Larry Cassidy written on his return to Blackpool is included in the sleevenotes to the CD release of Always Now.

-Vin: "We were inexperienced about how much covers can actually cost a band, and how much you get cooked down the road.
+"We were inexperienced about how much covers can actually cost a band," reasoned Vin, "and how much you get cooked down the road.
 Factory adds it on to the expense of the album, and you don't get any money until you've gone past that mark."

-During the first half of 1981 Section 25 also recorded a large number of semi-improvised tracks at SSRU, which would form the basis of their second album, The Key of Dreams.
+During the first half of 1981 the group also recorded a large number of semi-improvised tracks at SSRU, which would form the basis of their second album, The Key of Dreams.
 Recorded between gigs throughout 1981, these jams reflected the improvised element of their live shows.
-Indeed guitarist Paul Wiggin would suggest that Section 25 improvise every gig from beginning to end, although prudently this idea was vetoed.
+Indeed guitarist Paul Wiggin even suggested that Section 25 improvise every gig from beginning to end, although this idea was vetoed.

-Wiggin's eventual departure in September 1981 was triggered by an altogether different problem with live performance.
-With the group booked to open for New Order in Helsinki, Wiggin refused to fly, and instead swallowed up most of their fee by travelling overland.
+Wiggin's eventual departure from Section 25 in September 1981 was triggered by an altogether different problem with live performance.
+With the group booked to open for New Order in Helsinki, Wiggin refused to fly, and instead swallowed up much of their fee by travelling overland.
 With a North American tour already being planned, this fear of flying made his departure from the group inevitable.
 Tony Wilson failed to recruit then-unknown teenage guitarist Johnny Marr as a replacement, leaving the Cassidy brothers in musical limbo.

-Abandoning much of the existing live set, Vin and Larry prepared for a European tour with Crispy Ambulance backed by tapes and an extra percussionist, John Grice.
-Following a date at the Boulevard Theatre in London on 16 December, the group visited Belgium, Holland and Germany in January 1982, the set now including new songs including Trident, Consequencer (aka Sakura), The Beast, God's Playground and You Leave Me No Choice.
-However the embattled band ran into problems after just two shows when Grice, a newcomer to the rigours of touring, suffered a panic attack and was flown home.
+Abandoning much of the existing live set, Vin and Larry prepared for a European tour with Crispy Ambulance using taped backing tracks and an extra percussionist, John Grice.
+Following a date at the Boulevard Theatre in London on 16 December the touring party visited Belgium, Holland and Germany in January 1982, Section 25's set now including new songs such as Trident, Consequencer (aka Sakura), The Beast, God's Playground and You Leave Me No Choice.
+Unfortunately the embattled band ran into problems after just two shows when Grice, a newcomer to the rigours of touring, suffered a panic attack and was flown home.
 Fortunately, Crispy Ambulance drummer Gary Madeley stepped in on drums and keyboards, and the show at Bochum Zeche saw both bands jam together on five numbers, including spirited versions of Girls Don't Count, Haunted, The Beast and God's Playground.
-Performances by both groups from this memorable tour are documented on the albums Fin (LTMCD 2302) and Live In Europe and America 1982 (LTMCD 2312).
+Performances by both groups from the tour are documented on the albums Fin (LTMCD 2302) and Live In Europe and America 1982 (LTMCD 2312).

-The Key of Dreams was eventually released by Factory Benelux (FBN 14) in June 1982.
+The Key of Dreams was eventually released by Factory Benelux (FBN 14) in June 1982, with cover collages by Larry.
 Edited down from over five hours of SSRU material, the nine slices of narcotic, modern psychedelia were mostly loose and unstructured, with titles such as The Wheel and Sutra hinting at an interest in Buddhism.
-Sutra provided a clear centrepiece, being a 15 minute jam that evoked Pink Floyd's extended live excursions on Ummagumma, or Can and Neu! at their most hypnotic.
+Sutra provides a clear centrepiece, being a 15 minute jam that evokes Pink Floyd's extended live excursions on Ummagumma, or Can and Neu! at their most hypnotic.
 As the Cassidy brothers explained to Sounds: "You can get into problems jamming, it can be a long ramble, but there's a lot to be said for it.
 It's got a bad name.
 It's just possible that these songs will give comfort to someone who's having a bad time.
 Whether or not it's got to do with drugs we don't know.
 We just see that in them."
 (5)

 "Section 25 is a new kind of power trio: a bassist, two drummers, and pre-recorded tapes which I think carried the guitar parts.
 The silly 'doom rock' tag they carry is really irrelevant.
 No, they don't wear zoot suits and grin like idiots, but they are more serious than depressing.
 Occasionally their music has an epic swepthat is really uplifting, like the punch the best Magazine songs carry.
 The lyrics may tell a different story.
 I can't say because I couldn't make out a word the bassist sang - but since when has that mattered, Joe Strummer fans?
 This radical restructuring of the usual rock riddims was too much for somepople, like the bozo who yelled 'Play "Whipping Post"" after their first number, but most of us were won over by the time they finished.
 And despite what some jerks claim, you can dance to this music."

-Plans for a live album culled from these dates for Factory US (FACTUS 9) petered out, although a CD based on this project eventually surfaced in 1997 (LTMCD 2312).
-Although strong, and imaginatively mixed by Jon Hurst, the new set suffered due to the rigidity imposed by its reliance on backing tapes, and the tour cost the group £800.
+Plans for a live album culled from the American dates on Factory US (FACTUS 9) petered out, although a CD based on this project eventually surfaced in 1997.
+Imaginatively mixed by Jon Hurst, the new set nevertheless suffered somewhat due to the rigidity imposed by its reliance on backing tapes, and the tour lost the group £800.
 Interviewed in 1985, again by The Offense, the band had this to say: